qfsf0220/gitskills/README.md

 # gitskills

-* this is a test flask
+* this is my python
 rookie learning

 **test**